jamietsao/codepath-twitter/README.md

-## CodePath Spring 2015 - Week 3 Homework: Twitter App
+## CodePath Spring 2015 - Week 3 Homework: Twitter App (see below for Week 4 Redux)

 Inspired by the official Twitter app, this is my version of the Twitter app built on top of the [Twitter API](https://apps.twitter.com/).